 Young Burt Reynolds Caught The Eye of Mrs. Paul Newman

 This led to parts on stage and on television, including the TV shows Riverboat, Gunsmoke, and Hawk.
-He made his film debut in 1960?s Angel Baby, impressed critics and audiences with his performance in the Oscar-nominated thriller Deliverance, starred as former pro football player turned inmate Paul “Wrecking” Crewe in The Longest Yard, and became a full-on ?70s icon and movie star when he starred as Bo ‘Bandit’ Darville in the cops and smugglers comedy road movie Smokey and the Bandit.
+He made his film debut in 1960’s Angel Baby, impressed critics and audiences with his performance in the Oscar-nominated thriller Deliverance.
+He starred as former pro football player turned inmate Paul “Wrecking” Crewe in The Longest Yard.
+He became a full-on ‘70s icon and movie star when he starred as Bo ‘Bandit’ Darville in the cops and smugglers comedy road movie Smokey and the Bandit.
 In 1990, he returned to the small screen in the sitcom Evening Shade, in which he yet again played a former professional football player, this time one who returned to his small hometown to coach the struggling football team.
 The show ran until 1994 and Reynolds won an Emmy and a Golden Globe for his portrayal of Woodrow “Wood” Newton.
 He made a cinematic comeback in 1998 starring as adult film director Jack Horner in Boogie Nights, a role he turned down seven times and famously hated, per Collider, but was responsible for his only Academy Award nomination.

 Burt & Loni: A Heavenly Match That Quickly Went To Hell

 Burt Reynolds and actress Loni Anderson met in 1981 and began dating a year later.
-They were instantly seen as a ?Hollywood power couple,? according to People, and were constantly photographed together on red carpets and on the covers of magazines.
-When they married in 1988 at Reynolds? ranch in Jupiter, Florida, Reynolds announced at the reception ?I?m a very lucky man.
-I?m surrounded by love and dear friends, and I married my best friend today.?
+They were instantly seen as a “Hollywood power couple,” according to People.
+They were constantly photographed together on red carpets and on the covers of magazines.
+When they married in 1988 at Reynolds’ ranch in Jupiter, Florida, Reynolds announced at the reception “I’m a very lucky man.
+I’m surrounded by love and dear friends, and I married my best friend today.”
 The couple soon adopted their only son, Quinton Anderson Reynolds.

-In a 2015 interview with People, Reynolds called marrying ex-wife Loni Anderson ?a really dumb move on my part.?
+In a 2015 interview with People, Reynolds called marrying ex-wife Loni Anderson “a really dumb move on my part.”
 The couple split in 1993 but carried on-court battles for decades.
-In 1995, Loni Anderson announced Reynolds had physically abused her at least a dozen times in the course of their marriage and claimed he owed her $15,000 in child support.
-According to TMZ, the divorce wasn?t finalized until 2015, at which point Reynolds wrote Anderson a check for $154,520.
+In 1995, Loni Anderson announced Reynolds had physically abused her at least a dozen times in the course of their marriage.
+She claimed he owed her $15,000 in child support.
+According to TMZ, the divorce wasn’t finalized until 2015, at which point Reynolds wrote Anderson a check for $154,520.